-If you have a spare room and are at a loss with what to do with it, why not turn it into a home office that works for you with the following simple steps shared by our Interior design experts Suna.
+If you have a spare room, why not turn it into a home office that works for you with the following simple steps shared by our Interior design experts Suna.

 1. Choose a desk that suits your work